-Follow the link below to access several videos of grizzly bears in the wild.
+Follow the links below to access several videos of elephants in the wild.
 For each video, make a list of all the different behaviors you see.
-Remember describing behavior needs to be short and precise.
+Remember, describing behavior needs to be short and precise.
 Step one is nothing more than a list of observed behaviors.